programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 You can now see your document in your online repository.

 {% include figure.html src="../images/getting-started-with-github-desktop-6.png" caption="The online repository you have published" %}

+At this point it might seem strange that all the text appears on one line.
+This because in markdown syntax lines must be broken using a space.
+If we had used the file extension '.txt' we would have had a line break appear here.
+One of the nice features on the GitHub web interface is it allows you to preview how your markdown will render.
+This is another reason that using a text editor which includes facilities for rendering your markdown file will be useful when you are first using the format.

 Once your document is online you will have to sync your local changes to reflect these changes on the GitHub repository.
 GitHub stores changes both locally (on your computer) and remotely (on their servers).
 It is important to keep these changes in sync.
 On GitHub Desktop this process is simplified by using a sync option rather than by using the **push** and **pull** commands used on the command line.
 You will see a 'sync' button on GitHub Desktop.
 This will ensure your local (computer) and remote (GitHub server) repositories are the same.
 If you want to work on your document before 'publishing it' you can choose to make commits without syncing.
 This will allow you to implement version control early on whilst keeping the changes local to your computer initially.